lucapette/website/content/writing/the-appeal-of-static-typing.md

 > or missing language features (looking at you dynamically typed languages), or
 > framework features.

-That "missing language features" is what I'm talking about.
+Those "missing language features" is relevant to the conversation.

-Testing dynamically typed code was bittersweet.
+Testing dynamically typed code has been always bittersweet for me.
 On one side, I loved how expressive Ruby was.
 On the other hand, testing Ruby code made me a little paranoid.
-I could pass _anything_ at runtime to every function so I felt a constant cognitive overload.
+I could pass _anything_ at runtime to every method so I had to test everything right?

 Also, a good chunk of the tests I wrote made me feel silly.
 I couldn't help but think I was covering the gap for missing language features.
 I mean static types of course.

-The experience with Go first and then especially with Java has been very different from Ruby.
+The experience with Go first and then especially with Java has been very different.
 "Actual" tests were easy to write and relatively fast.

-Just one trivial example: I can "actually" test a Kafka Streams application with [Testcontainers](https://www.testcontainers.org/) with very little effort.
-Add one dependency here, two lines of code there, and bam I've got a running Kafka instance inside my test.
+One trivial example: I can "actually" test a Kafka Streams application with [Testcontainers](https://www.testcontainers.org/) with very little effort: add one dependency here, two lines of code there, and bam I've got a running Kafka instance inside my test.

-Statically compiled languages allow me to focus much more on "actual" tests.
-I enjoy that a lot.
 I like to think that the nature of these languages is the reason why their communities produce testing tools more apt to my needs.
 Hard to say but I _do not_ care enough for the pedant causation versus correlation conversation.

+Go and Java allowed me to focus much more on "actual" tests.
+I enjoy that a lot.
-I enjoy writing tests in statically typed languages more for a variety of
+For a variety of reasons:
-reasons:

 - the compiler cover a lot of ground.
-I wrote many more tests in dynamically typed languages.
+I used to write many more tests in dynamically typed languages.
 - Integrations tests are easier to write because of the available tooling
 - The statically typed languages I worked with are so much faster than the dynamically typed ones that the effect is visible in testing as well.